An explicit derived McKay correspondence for some complex reflection groups of rank two: Finite reflection subgroups of GL2C containing -1

 \section{Finite reflection subgroups of \texorpdfstring{$\GL(2,\C)$}{GL2C} containing \texorpdfstring{$-1$}{-1}}

 In this section, we will examine the reflection groups that appear in \refmain.
-These are the complex reflection groups that are generated by order $2$ reflections.
-Each of these reflection groups $G$ corresponds to a subgroup of $\SL(2,\C)$, given by $H:=G\cap \SL(2,\C)$, which is an index~$2$ subgroup of $G$.
-In fact, intersecting with $\SL(2,\C)$ gives a bijection between finite reflection subgroups of $\GL(2,\C)$ that contain $-1$ and finite subgroups of $\SL(2,\C)$, up to conjugacy.
+These are precisely the complex reflection groups in $\GL(2,\C)$ that are generated by order $2$ reflections, where we take a reflection to be any (order $2$) element of $\GL(2,\C)$ whose fixed locus is codimension $1$.
+Moreover, these groups are in one-to-one correspondence with the finite subgroups of $\SL(2,\C)$, up to conjugation.
+This correspondence is given by intersecting with $\SL(2,\C)$.
+Each of these reflection groups $G$ has the intersection $H:=G\cap \SL(2,\C)$ as an index~$2$ subgroup; $G$ is an extension of $H$ by $-1$.
 The primary source for this section is \cite{GSV83}.
 The correspondence we discuss is also shown in \cite{Shephard_Todd,Knorrer}; see \cite{BFI} for a more recent examination.

 The exceptional reflection groups are denoted by $G_{12}$, $G_{13}$, and $G_{22}$.
 Their intersections with $\SL(2,\C)$ are the binary tetrahedral, octahedral, and icosahedral groups with singularities of type $E_6$, $E_7$ and $E_8$.
 The intersection of the reflection group $G(2m,m,2)$ with $\SL(2,\C)$ is isomorphic to the binary dihedral group of order $4m$.
 The quotient $\C^2/H$ has a surface singularity of $D_{m+2}$ type; this notation is not to be mistaken for the underlying dihedral group.
 To complete the classification, there are the reflection groups $G(m,m,2)$, which are isomorphic to the dihedral group of order $2m$.
 Their intersections with $\SL(2,\C)$ are cyclic of order $m$, and their quotients have surface singularities of type $A_{m-1}$.